Fuzhou Road

 Address: 390 Fuzhou Road, Shanghai

-The Shanghai Book City is also frequented by hundreds of visitors daily because of their extensive collection of videos, music and movies which come in CD, DVD and cassette tape format.
-The different titles are found at the 6th floor of the 7-storey building.
+The Shanghai Book City is also frequented by hundreds of visitors daily because of its extensive collection of videos, music, and movies, which come in CD, DVD, and cassette tape format.
+The different titles are found on the 6th floor of the 7-storey building.

 Address: 465 Fuzhou Road, Shanghai